 Twelve of the things that can’t be sold to potato ranchers are accustomed to living in electric caves that zig and zag under many parts of New Jersey.
 In fact, Zelda Snorklefoot called all the toads in the Brinkle District to instruct them all to please quit barking at the new sand eating applesauce jars.
 When the toads received this request, all 17 of them quietly marched into the electric caves to complain to Brambo, King of Neeflehoppen.
 Of course, each toad carried his or her own Cosmic Crayon in case there were any large paper antelopes blocking their way.
 It seems that these creatures do NOT like being colored in any way, as they prefer their natural shade of Jellyfish Purple.

 All but 29 of the toads lost their way to Brambo’s Palace.
 None of them had maps, and only 34 of them knew how to use GPS.
 That didn’t matter much anyway, because when you’re in an electric cave it’s difficult to get electronic devices to sneeze politely.
 No, they simply had to rely on the maps that were made in The Ancient Times by their ancestors.
-These maps were very valuable, because without them it was impossible to find out where the secret doors were clanging softly exploding mustard songs.
+These maps were very valuable, because without them it was impossible to find out where the secret doors were clanging softly during all those very cronkulary exploding mustard songs.

 Zelda tried to warn the toads before they left on their cave marching journey.
-In fact, she did her best to warn them musically with a song that sounded rather familiar, especially around this time of year.
+In fact, she did her best to warm them musically with a song that sounded rather familiar, especially around this time of year.

 All 58 of the toads smiled a gribbly smile as they fondly remembered the words…